-That's the joy of Christmas.
-It's what Zechariah, John the Baptist's father, put so beautifully in that song of his when he spoke of the perfect gift from man to God.
-It came to give light to those who sit in darkness in the shadow of death to guide our feet into the way of peace.
+[22:06] That's the joy of Christmas.
+It's what Zechariah, John the Baptist's father, puts so beautifully in that song of his, when he spoke of the perfect gift from man to God.

-Someone's put it this way, there is a sound of many voices in these words.
-The sob of the widow, the agony of the sufferer on the sickbed, the burden of the guilty soul, the loneliness of the old and the unwanted, the desolation of the orphan, many differing circumstances, but the same need in each, the way of peace.
+It came to give light to those who sit in darkness and the shadow of death, to guide our feet into the way of peace.
+Someone's put it this way, there's a sound of many voices in these words, the sob of the widow, the agony of the sufferer on the sick bed, the burden of the guilty soul, the loneliness of the old and the unwanted, the desolation of the orphan, many differing circumstances, but the same need in each, the way of peace.